ulrikstrid/ligo/gitlab-pages/docs/tutorials/inter-contract-calls/inter-contract-calls.md

 ## Execution order

 When you emit an internal operation, Tezos puts it into the _internal operations queue._
-Let's see what this queue looks like when you have one contract that emits two internal operations:
+Here is how this queue looks like when you have one contract that emits two internal operations:

 | Current call | Queue before | Queue after |
 |--------------|--------------|-------------|